 In order to increase the opportunities to invest in Excess MSRs and to purchase and sell residential whole loans, we are in the process of seeking to obtain licenses and agency approvals for CHMI Solutions, Inc., a wholly owned subsidiary of our operating partnership.
-There can be no assurance that we will be able to obtain such licenses or approvals or that such licenses or approvals will be adequate for our intended purposes.
+There can be no assurance that such licenses or approvals will be adequate for our intended purposes.

 We have financed our RMBS with what we believe to be a prudent amount of leverage.
 We expect our leverage will vary from time to time based upon the particular characteristics of our portfolio, availability of financing and market conditions.
 Our borrowings currently consist of short-term borrowings under master repurchase agreements collateralized by our RMBS and cash.
 We do not have a targeted debt-to-equity ratio for our RMBS.
-As of June 30, 2014, our debt-to-equity ratio for our RMBS was approximately 6.5:1.
+As of September 30, 2014, our debt-to-equity ratio for our RMBS was approximately 6.3:1.
 Although we do not currently leverage our investments in Excess MSRs, we will evaluate the use of leverage to acquire Excess MSRs if and when it becomes available.

-We have formed CHMI Insurance Company, LLC and intend to have it licensed as a captive insurance company so as to qualify for membership in a Federal Home Loan Bank.
-The Company intends to use financing from a Federal Home Loan Bank primarily to fund the acquisition and investment in residential mortgage loans.
-The regulator of the Federal Home Loan Banks has imposed a moratorium on admitting captive insurance companies of mortgage REITs as members.
-There can be no assurances that the moratorium will be lifted or, if lifted, that membership in a Federal Home Loan Bank will be available or that financing will be available on attractive terms.
+We formed CHMI Insurance Company, LLC with the intent to have it licensed as a captive insurance company so as to qualify for membership in a Federal Home Loan Bank.
+The regulator of the Federal Home Loan Banks has proposed a regulation that would preclude most captive insurance companies from becoming members.
+There can be no assurances that membership in a Federal Home Loan Bank will be available or that financing will be available on attractive terms.